proustibat/la-goutte-de-trop/README.md

 # node-js-getting-started

-An application illustrating the idiom "The straw that broke the camel's back" in real life context in collaboration..
+A collaborative application illustrating the idiom "The straw that broke the camel's back" in real life context.

 This application support the [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.